Here is a link to my audio podcast “Nugget Man.”

 So when the idea came up of going south to explore the Finger Lakes in New York State — a place neither of us had been — it felt right.

-When I think of Ithaca now, two weeks after our seven-day stay, I remember huge lush trees, a vintage red-brick church steeple, rolling verdant hills and the edge of shimmering Cayuga Lake — all this being the stunning view from our ninth-floor room at the Statler Hotel.
+When I think of Ithaca now, I recall huge lush trees, a vintage red-brick church steeple, rolling verdant hills and the edge of shimmering Cayuga Lake — all this being the stunning view from our ninth-floor room at the Statler Hotel.

-It was in the Statler Hotel’s gift shop the day after our arrival that we got chatting with its employee, Sue Coles.
-I mentioned that we were on a food-sleuthing adventure in Ithaca and that we had heard rumblings about something called “Cornell chicken.”
-Soon, in keeping with my many years of culinary adventures as a food sleuth, our conversation led to a trail of crumbs — or, in this case, feathers.
+It was in the Statler Hotel’s gift shop that we got chatting with its employee, Sue Coles.
+I mentioned that we were on a food-sleuthing adventure in Ithaca and that we had heard rumblings about something called “Cornell Chicken.”

 Sue, it turned out, goes to the same church as Jackie Baker, the widow of Dr. Robert Baker — yes, the same Dr. Robert Baker who invented Cornell Barbecue Chicken along with a whopping 50-plus chicken products.
 Most famously, he laid the groundwork for chicken nuggets and, most famously of all, the Chicken McNugget of fast food fame.

-The next day, we arrived at Bakers Acres, the large family farm in nearby North Lansing that sells home-grown plants, shrubs and flowers, has a large cafe on-site and where Jackie lives in the lovely, sunny farmhouse where she and Robert raised six children.
+The next day, we arrived at Bakers Acres, the large family farm in nearby North Lansing that sells home-grown plants, shrubs and flowers where Jackie lives in the lovely, sunny farmhouse where she and Robert raised six children.
 Their daughter Reenie Sandsted now operates the business.
-It was she who greeted us and led us to her mother.

 Seated in an armchair opposite me, Jackie is 91 but does not look her age and shows few if any signs of the failing eyesight and hearing she told me about after our lively chat.